Part V: Ethical Considerations

 The “They’re Happier This Way” Defense

-The most common justification for domestication — across every domain, in every era, using every vocabulary — is this:
+The most common justification for domestication — across every domain, in every era — is this:

 They’re happier this way.

 The plantation owner said it.
-The colonial administrator said it.
-The paternalistic doctor said it.
 The helicopter parent says it.
 The tech CEO says it.
-The teacher says it.
 The algorithm says it, in its own mathematical way, by optimizing for engagement metrics that are treated as proxies for satisfaction.

 They’re happier this way.

-The defense is so common, so universal, so reflexively deployed that it must be doing something powerful.
+The defense is so universal, so reflexively deployed that it must be doing something powerful.
 And it is.
 It is resolving, in a single sentence, the tension between the domesticator’s self-interest and the domesticator’s need to believe they are not a villain.
 It is the Russell Conjugation that makes the mirror bearable: I am helping them.
 You are managing them.
 They are controlling them.
-The first person framing — the one the domesticator uses for themselves — always lands on helping.

 Sometimes it’s true.